RxLoutre/quasan/README.md

 #Example 4 : Starting the analysis from the anotation step using pgap instead of prokka
 python3 streptidy/Quasan.py -s "MBT27" -ia --pgap
 #Example 5 : Starting the analysis only from BCG discovery step
-#(if new antismash version is avalable for example, most recent .gbk in the annotation folder will be used)
+#(if new antismash version is avalable for example, most recent .gbk in the pgap annotation folder will be used)
-python3 streptidy/Quasan.py -s "MBT42" -as
+python3 streptidy/Quasan.py -s "MBT42" -as --pgap
 #Example 6 : Trickster god mode ; Using all possible options and hoping for the best
 #(Work best if you are tired of studying Streptomyces and if you want to watch the world burn in blue flammes)
 python3 streptidy/Quasan.py -s "SPIRO666" --pgap -b "spirochaetes_odb10" -ia -t 32 -g "neg" -m 32 -e "10.5m" -ge "Spirochaetes"